PredictiveScienceLab/pift-paper-2023/examples/example02.md

 ## The results

-The above script creates the following figures and puts them in a directory called `example01_results`.
+The above script creates the following figures and puts them in directories called `example02a_results` and `example02b_results` for Example 2.a and 2.b, respectively.

 ### Example 2.a